Hello 👋 I’m Craig Constantine,

 É•

-Everything I do—whether in Pause or 7 for Sunday, in a podcast, blog post, or conversation—traces back to a big idea captured in three words: Discovery.
+Everything I do—whether in Pause or 7 for Sunday, in a podcast, blog post, or conversation—traces back to three words: Discovery.
 Reflection.
 Efficacy.
-That essay is a reflection on how those three words emerged—not as a framework I invented, but as a pattern I noticed in everything I was already doing.
+They aren’t a framework I invented, but a pattern noticed in what I was doing.

-I write, speak, move, and listen not because I have something to say or teach, but instead because I’m still learning to hear and understand.
-And writing especially feels like a way to make space for that listening.
+I don’t write, speak, move, or listen because I have answers—I do it because I’m still learning to hear and understand.
+And writing especially feels like a way to make space for that understanding.
+Poet Mary RueflĂ© put it better than I ever could:

 I used to think I wrote because there was something I wanted to say.
 Then I thought, “I will continue to write because I have not yet said what I wanted to say”; but I know now I continue to write because I have not yet heard what I have been listening to.